 On June 10, 2013, we entered into a Purchase Agreement, Warrants, Registration Rights Agreement and Voting Agreement with Special Situations and forty other accredited investors pursuant to which we issued 52,300,000 shares of common stock at \$0.10 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
 As part of the transaction which closed June 14, 2013, we issued to the investors (i) five year Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share; and (ii) five year Series B Warrants to purchase a total of 52,300,000 shares of common stock at \$0.20 per share.
-Since we had an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A and Series B Warrants at the time the transaction closed, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders to be held in August 2013.
+Since we currently have an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A and Series B Warrants, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders to be held in August 2013.
 We also agreed to file a registration statement on Form S-1 to register the resale of all shares issued in the Transaction and use commercially reasonable efforts to have the registration statement declared effective as soon as practicable.
-We must pay damages if the registration statement on Form S-1 to register the resale of all shares underlying the Warrants within five business days of the special meeting of the stockholders of Visualant.
+We must pay damages if the registration statement is not declared effective within one hundred and twenty days of the June 14, 2013 closing of the Transaction.
+In addition, we have agreed to file a registration statement on Form S-1 to register the resale of all shares underlying the Warrants within five business days of the special meeting of the stockholders of Visualant.
 Inc. approving the increase in the number of authorized shares, which was held on August 9, 2013.